 To be eligible to apply for a Master’s programme at UTA, an applicant must have

 - a completed university level Bachelor's degree or equivalent in the field of the desired programme or in a closely related subject AND

 - fluency in English sufficiently advanced for academic studies.

 The Bachelor's degree or equivalent must be completed by the time the programme begins.
-If the degree is not completed by the end of the application period, an applicant can be accepted to the programme on the condition that s/he sends the degree certificate to the University by 31 July 2017.
+If the degree is not completed by the end of the application period, an applicant can be accepted to the programme on the condition that s/he sends the degree certificate to the University by 31 July 2018 (to be confirmed).
 Attested copy of the degree certificate must reach the School office by the deadline.
 A successful applicant will, in this case, first receive a notification on conditional acceptance and later an official letter of acceptance once the degree certificate has reached the School office.

 Programme specific eligibility criteria

 To be eligible to apply to the MDP in Public Choice, an applicant must have a successfully completed Bachelor’s degree or equivalent in an area appropriate for the content of the Master's Degree Programme.
 A degree in a relevant field of study, e.g. Economics, Business Administration, Political Sciences, Social Sciences, Humanities, Cultural Studies, English Philology is helpful but not required.

 Applicants with a Master’s degree will be admitted to the programme only for well-founded reasons.